kkamagui/github_page/source/_posts/who-am-i.md

 ---
 (Updated 2019-01-07)

-I'm Seunghun Han (a.k.a kkamagui) at National Security Research Institute of South Korea.
-I was an eMMC firmware developer at Samsung.
-Currently, I'm a senior security researcher, a hypervisor developer, and an operating system developer.
+I'm Seunghun Han (a.k.a kkamagui) and a senior security researcher at the Affiliated Institute of ETRI.
+I also was an eMMC firmware developer at Samsung Electronics.
+My research interests are the root of trust, firmware, hypervisor, and kernel security.
+So I have made my own hypervisor and contributed various patches to the Linux kernel and TPM-based security software.

 I'm also a Review Board member of Black Hat Asia and KimchiCon.
-If you have any question about those conferences, feel free to contact me via [Twitter: @kkamagui1](https://twitter.com/kkamagui1), [Facebook: Seunghun Han](https://www.facebook.com/seunghoon.han.3701), and [LinkedIn: Seunghun Han](https://www.linkedin.com/in/seunghun-han-717bb5b0/).
+If you have any questions about those conferences, feel free to contact me via [Twitter: @kkamagui1](https://twitter.com/kkamagui1), [Facebook: Seunghun Han](https://www.facebook.com/seunghoon.han.3701), and [LinkedIn: Seunghun Han](https://www.linkedin.com/in/seunghun-han-717bb5b0/).

-I have been doing various kinds of research from vulnerability analysis to hypervisor and OS development.
-I published two books and several papers about them.
+I published two books and presented several papers.
 They are listed below.

 ---
 ## [Books](#book)